 Hercule Poirot, the best detective in the world, decides to travel on the Orient Express.
 The train accidentally gets stopped because of a small avalanche.
 Little did he know that a murder was planned and that a person on this train was capable of committing such crime.Written by

 Dame Agatha Christie based the Armstrong story on the Lindbergh kidnapping and murder of 1932.
 In this movie, the fictitious Colonel Armstrong's wife Sonia Goldenberg Armstrong and her family are Jewish.
 Charles A. Lindbergh was very anti-Semitic, and in the late 1930s and into the 1940s, he was a Nazi sympathizer who virulently opposed U.S. entry into World War II.
 See more »

-On the train station Brod, Poirot is talking to two policemen of color.
-During the time this move takes place in Yugoslavia all the policemen were Caucasian.
+On the train station in Brod, Poirot is talking to two policemen of color, which makes no sense for 1930s Yugoslavia.
 See more »

 See more »